Africa's Leading MBA

 Have completed either a Bachelor Honours degree or Postgraduate Diploma at NQF level 8.
 Candidates not meeting the degree requirement can apply through the Recognition of Prior Learning (RPL) route and submit the Portfolio of Learning (POL) assessment form.
 Verification of whether the qualification is equivalent to a South African degree is also required.
 This can be done by contacting the South African Qualifications Authority.

-Write the GMAT or MCPA.
-EMBA applicants have two options.
-They can write the Graduate Management Admissions Test (GMAT) and obtain an acceptable GMAT score (a score of 550 will ordinarily be required).
-The UCT GSB offers a five-day GMAT Preparation Course to help students prepare for the GMAT.
-Alternatively, candidates can choose to write the Management Career Path Appreciation Assessment (MCPA), which provides an indication of the candidate’s current and future capabilities.
+Write the GMAT.
+All applicants are required to write the Graduate Management Admissions Test (GMAT) and obtain an acceptable GMAT score.
+A GMAT score of 550 will ordinarily be required.
+The GSB offers a five-day GMAT Preparation Course to help students prepare for the GMAT.